Projected distances for multi-parameter persistence modules: Integral sheaf metrics

 For every $x$ in $\V$, the map $\ell_x$ is 1-Lipschitz and proper.
 Let $X$ be a subset of $\V$.
 We set $\fF_X=\{ \ell_{x}, \; x \in X \}$ and consider the Lipschitz ISM, $\delta_{\fF_X}$ generated by $\fF_X$, namely

-\begin{remark} (a) More generally the above ISM can be define on any real analytic manifold endowed with a subanalytic distance.\\ (b) Since the applications $\ell_x$ are proper, we have that $\isme{\fF}=\ism{\fF}$. \end{remark}
+\begin{remark} (a) More generally the above ISM can be defined on any real analytic manifold endowed with a subanalytic distance.\\ (b) Since the applications $\ell_x$ are proper, we have that $\isme{\fF}=\ism{\fF}$. \end{remark}

 We recall the definition of the local Euler-Poincaré index of an object $F \in \Derb_\rc(\cor_X)$.

 \begin{proposition} Let $F, G \in \Derb_{\rc}(\cor_\V)$ and assume that $\isme{\fF_\V}(F,G)=0$.
 Then, \begin{enumerate}[(i)] \item for every $x \in \V$ and $r>0$, $\rsect(B^\prime(x,r);F)\simeq \rsect(B^\prime(x,r);G)$, \item $F_x \simeq G_x$ \item $\chi(F)=\chi(G)$ \end{enumerate} \end{proposition}